 Pavel holds an MA in security studies and an MPA in international relations from Princeton University's Woodrow Wilson School, and a BA in applied mathematics and economics from Brown University.
 While at Princeton, he was a founding editorial board member of the Journal of Public and International Affairs.
 He also served in the Office of the Defense Advisor, US Mission to NATO, and as a consultant to the Congressional Office of Technology Assessment.

-Prior to Princeton, Mr. Pavel served in the Strategy, Forces, and Resources Division of the Institute for Defense Analyses, where he specialized in research on force planning and coauthored numerous IDA reports and publications.
+Prior to Princeton, Mr. Pavel served in the Strategy, Forces, and Resources Division of the Institute for Defense Analyses (IDA), where he specialized in research on force planning and coauthored numerous IDA reports and publications.

 Pavel received a Presidential Rank Award in 2007 in recognition of his career accomplishments.
-He also has served as a key advisor to policy leadership on civil service professional development and mentorship.
+He also has served as a key adviser to policy leadership on civil service professional development and mentorship.
 He is from Philadelphia, Pennsylvania, and speaks and writes on a wide range of foreign and security policy issues.
-He also is a Member of the Council on Foreign Relations.
+He also is a member of the Council on Foreign Relations.